New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Introduction

 \cite{lees:11} made provision for queueing of emergency requests if no ambulances are available, whereas \cite{mayo:13} and \cite{band:14} assumed that emergency requests that arrive when no ambulances are available are transferred to another service.
 In contrast with previous papers, we make provision for queueing of emergency requests not only if no ambulances are available, but also as a conscious decision when a low urgency emergency call arrives and few ambulances are available.

 Among the papers that make provision for queueing of emergency requests, there are different decision rules for choosing which emergency in queue to dispatch an ambulance to when the ambulance becomes available.
-When an ambulance becomes available and there are emergency requests in queue, \cite{lees:11} dispatches the ambulance to the emergency in queue with location that is closest to the ambulance.
+When an ambulance becomes available and there are emergency requests in queue, \cite{lees:11} dispatches the ambulance to the emergency in queue with location that is closest to the ambulance. \cite{lees:12} proposed a rule that takes into account both the travel times between the ambulance and emergencies in queue, as well as a centrality measure of each emergency in queue.
+The rule gives preference to an emergency in queue that is close to other emergencies in queue, so that if the ambulance does not have to take the patient of the first emergency to a hospital, then the ambulance will be close to other emergencies in queue.
 In contrast with previous papers, when an ambulance becomes available and there are emergency requests in the queue, we make provision for either dispatching the ambulance to an emergency in the queue or not dispatching the ambulance to an emergency in the queue, and if the ambulance is dispatched to an emergency in queue we make provision for considering the location of the emergency relative to the ambulance, the age of the emergency, the type of the emergency, as well as the ambulance and crew capabilities when deciding which emergency in queue to dispatch the ambulance to.